 Any provider seeking relief from the requirements of rules 2700 through 2719 or pursuant to 47 C.F.R.
-52.15(g) shall request a variance by petition to the Commission.
-The petition shall demonstrate (1) a request from an end-user customer detailing the specific need for telephone numbers; and (2) the carrier's inability to meet the customer's request from the carrier's current inventory of numbers.
-The designated Commission Staff shall act on the petition within 14 days of receiving the required information.
-If the petitioner disagrees with the Staff's determination, the petitioner may formally request a Commission ruling.
+52.15(g) shall request a variance by petition_request to the petition_request shall demonstrate and provide (1) a request from an end-user customer detailing the specific need for telephone numbers; and (2) the carrier's inability to meet the customer's request from the carrier's current inventory of numbers.
+The designated Commission Staffstaff shall act on the petition_request within 14 days of receiving the required information.
+If the petitionerprovider may formally requestfile a petition requesting a Commission ruling.